 Soy protein is considered one of the “complete proteins” since it contains all the essential amino acids our bodies need and is also low in saturated fat.
-It is also one of the least expensive sources of dietary protein.
+It is also one of the least expensive sources of dietary protein, but sadly has one of the lowest absorption rates in the body.

 The downside: Soy is plant-based and the molecular structure is not as similar to human proteins as animal based proteins such as whey protein.
 Soy can be more difficult for the human body to digest and frequently can cause gas and bloating.
 It doesn’t deliver its benefits as rapidly to the body as whey protein.
 It’s simply not as easy for our bodies to digest it as an animal-based protein.
 Soy isolate is the most pure form of this plant protein and is the easiest type for the body to digest.
 It is also commonly used by vegetarians as an alternative to consuming meat for their protein, although many vegetarians also consume whey protein.